-Start the AI Orchestrator
+Start a Combined AI Orchestrator

 1

-Retrieve the AI Subnet Docker Image
+Retrieve the Livepeer AI Docker Image

-docker pull livepeer/go-livepeer:ai-video
+docker pull livepeer/go-livepeer:master

 2